ReMA and PhD curriculum

 Canonicity is a MasterLanguage (MaLa) course, organized annually (usually in the fall/winter semester) for ReMA students but also open to PhD students.
 The course's goal is the widening of knowledge of Greek literature; introduction to new genres (including peculiarities of the language); training in independent reading of literature in the original language and exploring new genres.
 Participants earn 5/6 ECTS.
 More information can be found on the MasterLanguage website.

-In 2021, the course Classical Arabic was added to the OIKOS curriculum.
-It will be organized again in 2022 by Dr Klaas Bentein and Dr Fokelien Kootstra, and will be taught more or less biannually after that edition.
+The course Classical Arabic will be organized again in 2026 by Dr Klaas Bentein and Dr Fokelien Kootstra, and will be taught more or less biannually (2026, 2028, etc) and alternates with the course 'Greek linguistics'.
 The course offers a one-week, intensive introduction to written Classical Arabic, taught at the University of Ghent.
 Participants earn 5 EC upon completion of the course.

 Every year, an OIKOS course in ancient coinage is offered, alternating between Greek Coinage (at the NIA) and Roman Coinage (KNIR).
 Participants who complete the course receive 5 ECTS.